|Nutrition Facts (per serving)|

-- Add sugar and stir constantly until the sugar is fully dissolved.
+Add sugar and stir constantly until the sugar is fully dissolved.

-- The cooling time allows the spices to infuse the syrup.
-I typically leave them for at least 3 hours and you can taste it periodically until it reaches your desired flavor.
+Remove from the heat, cover, and allow to cool completely.
+The cooling time allows the spices to infuse the syrup.
+Leave them for at least 3 hours and taste it periodically until it reaches your desired flavor.

-- Strain the spices from the syrup using a fine mesh strainer.
+Strain the spices from the syrup using a fine mesh strainer.

-- Bottle and store in the refrigerator.
+Bottle and store in the refrigerator.